 - Ensure compliance with School Food Standards

-- Most importantly, ensure adequate funding to enable the above
+- And most importantly, ensure adequate funding for school meals to enable the above

 - Extend the Soft Drinks Industry Levy to artificial sweeteners